enRose/enRose.github.io/c-sharp/rule-engine/rule-engine-pattern.md

 }
 ```

 With this approach, each business requirement is a single Rule class we won't have trouble to tell if we have implemented all the required rules.
 And as business requirement changes, a rule can be changed or removed without breaking other rules.
 New rules can be added in at will with confidence old rules will still work as it is.
-It demonstrates the power of Open and Close principle.
+It demonstrates the effect of Open and Close principle.

 ## Usage